jefmathiot/electric_sheep/README.md

 #### `-p`, `--project` option

-You can run a single project to execute:
+You can run a single project:

 ```
 electric_sheep work -p my-project